AnandChowdhary/anandchowdhary.com/content/about/index.md

 He is also a consultant and [advisor](/mentoring/) to several startups and studios around the world.
 Previously, he has worked with organizations like the Government of Delhi, Justice Adda (a University of Cambridge social venture), IBM, Cyankart, and Unifiers.

 He has been featured in Forbes 30 Under 30 Asia 2018, Het Financieele Dagblad (Dutch Financial Times)'s list of 50 most-innovative entrepreneurs and professional under 35 in the Netherlands, and in publications such as The Next Web, HuffPost, Hindustan Times, Time Out magazine, and others.
-[See full list of press](/press/)
+[See full list of press](/press/) or [find out what I'm up to now](/now/).

 - [Résumé](https://www.dropbox.com/s/18jw3binirgc8rq/AnandChowdhary_Sep2019_Resume.pdf?dl=0) -- Last updated October 2019
 - [Curriculum vitae](https://www.dropbox.com/s/ksyfiujs5sqy14s/AnandChowdhary_CV_Aug18.pdf?dl=0) -- Last updated August 2018